edelstone/tints-and-shades/packages/tints-and-shades/README.md

 # @edelstone/tints-and-shades

 Deterministic tint and shade generator for 6-character hex colors.
-Used internally by the [Tint & Shade Generator](https://maketintsandshades.com) and published as a standalone API.
+Used internally by the [Tint & Shade Generator](https://maketintsandshades.com) and published here as a standalone API.

 ## Install